Skip to content

 }

-See: Check state() documentation - Async State.
+See: Check use() documentation - Async State.

 Q: How do I manually refetch async state?